particl/particl-wiki/content/contribute.md

 ## List of incomplete articles

-These articles are either completely missing or just unfinished.
-Since other articles are linking to them, these should be written ASAP:
+Articles tagged with "TODO" are either completely missing or just unfinished.
+Since other articles are linking to them, these should be written ASAP.
+Contributing to these is highly appreciated!

-{{< list-articles TODO >}}
+{{< button relref="/tags/TODO" >}}List of incomplete articles{{< /button >}}

 {{< hint info >}}
 **To mark an article as incomplete**\